Aleksandr Boroda

-Aleksadnr Moiseevich Boroda (Александр Моисеевич Борода; born 2 July 1968) is a Russian Jewish rabbi and social activist.
-He is serving as the president of the Federation of Jewish Communities of Russia from February 2008.
+Aleksandr Moiseevich Boroda (Александр Моисеевич Борода; born 2 July 1968) is a Russian Jewish rabbi and social activist.
+He has been president of the Federation of Jewish Communities of Russia since February 2008 and director of the Jewish Museum and Tolerance Center since November 2012.

 Biography

-Alexander Boroda was born on July 2, 1968 in Moscow to a family of engineers.
+Aleksandr Boroda was born on July 2, 1968 in Moscow to a family of engineers.
 He spent his childhood in the Maryina Roshcha District.
 He graduated from the Moscow College of Transport Construction.

-In 1986-1987 he was a second-category worker of the geodetic and mine surveying department of "Glavtonnelmetrostroy".
+In 1986-1987 he was a second-category worker of the geodetic and mine surveying department of "Glavtonnelmetrostroy" (Soviet state-owned railway tunnel and subway construction company).

 In 1987 he was conscripted into the Soviet Armed Forces, served from 1987 to 1989 in naval aviation.

 After the army, he returned to his previous place of work, was a shift surveyor, took part in the construction of the Konkovo, Tyoply Stan, Bibirevo, and Altufyevo metro stations.
-At the same time, he graduated from the All-Union Correspondence Polytechnic Institute, specializing in "Mine Surveying".
+At the same time, he graduated from the All-Union Correspondence Polytechnic Institute (now part of the Moscow Polytechnic University) with a degree in mine surveying.

-In 1989, while studying at the institute and working, A. M. Boroda began to attend the synagogue.
-From 1993 to 1998, he worked for the Lechaim magazine together with Borukh Gorin, who became the magazine's editor-in-chief and headed the FEOR Public Relations Department.
+In 1989, while studying at the institute and working, Boroda began to attend synagogue.
+From 1993 to 1998, he worked for the Lechaim magazine together with Boruch Gorin, who became the magazine's editor-in-chief and headed the Federation of Jewish Communities of Russia Public Relations Department.

 Continuing to work for the magazine, from 1996 to 2000, Boroda was the president of the regional Public Foundation for the Development of Jewish Culture, dealing with the problems of developing Jewish life on a Moscow scale.
 The foundation was one of the first in Russia to launch broad charitable activities: first of all, extensive monthly regional programs for low-income families, cultural and educational work, educational programs and seminars, and monthly charity concerts.